eric-keller/npp-linux-01-intro/mac-arm/README.md

 This readme includes guidance for users using Mac M1/M2 (ARM) machines and working with the demos/labs for the coursera course: `Network Principles in Practice: Linux`.

-The standard approach for the course labs is to use Vagrant VMs which include multiple tools, including a containerlabs installation.
+The standard approach for the course labs is to use Vagrant VMs (with VirtualBox) which include multiple tools, including a containerlabs installation.

-This approach can experience difficulties running properly on Mac M1/M2 (ARM) machines due to containerlabs which does not provide native support for Mac ARM.
+This approach can experience various difficulties running properly on Mac M1/M2 (ARM) machines.
+One of the primary issues being that containerlabs does not currently provide native support for Mac ARM.

 As a course supported alternative, the following guidance is derived from the containerlabs guidance [here](https://containerlab.dev/install/#arm) and can be used for running the course demos/labs on Mac M1/M2.
 This approach utilizes UTM and Ubuntu.